 Using the above example of the pizza restaurant, the restaurant will not need to invest much in terms of raw materials and equipment as well to start making pasta and calzones.
 This is because the basic ingredients of pasta and calzones are similar to pizza.

-Along with infrastructure, such a diversification allows businesses to use their past experience in developing, selling and distributing the new product or service.
+Along with infrastructure, such diversification allows businesses to use their past experience in developing, selling, and distributing new products or services.

 Enables Business Synergy

 The use of this diversification allows businesses to achieve synergy.
 This primarily means the ability of the smaller departments to contribute significantly to the bigger goals that would otherwise have been impossible.
 Such diversification enables a company to come up with a strategic fit by coming up with similar products and services.

 For example, a pizza restaurant may acquire other restaurants in other areas offering similar products.
 This way, the restaurant would be able to offer its pizza in those restaurants.
 Also, it could offer its products in its restaurants to increase revenue.
 In such a situation, the restaurant in the first place will be able to attract and get new customers.
 Moreover, it would get more sales and revenue from its existing customers by offering pasta and pizzas.

 Boost Market Share

 The use of concentric integration usually results in an increase in market share.
 Market share is a primary determinant of business success.
 The use of this diversification strategy does boost a company’s product presence.
 This eventually translates into higher sales and more market share.